-Proof of social security number must include all nine digits of the social security number and have been prepared by an entity other than the debtor or an affiliate.
+Acceptable forms of pProof of social security number must include all nine digits of the social security number and have been prepared by an entity other than the debtor or an affiliate.
 Acceptable proof of the social security number may include:

-- (1) social security card;
+- (a)(1) social security card;

-- (2) medical insurance card;
+- (b)(2) medical insurance card;

-- (3) pay stub;
+- (c)(3) pay stub;

-- (4) W-2 form;
+- (d)(4) W-2 form;

-- (5) Internal Revenue Service Form 1099; and
+- (e)(5) Internal Revenue Service Form 1099; and

-- (6) Social Security Administration report.
+- (f)(6) Social Security Administration report.